zenml-io/zenml/docs/book/user-guide/component-guide/alerters/slack.md

 # Slack Alerter

-The `SlackAlerter` enables you to send messages to a dedicated Slack channel directly from within your pipelines.
+The `SlackAlerter` enables you to send messages to a dedicated Slack channel directly from within your ZenML pipelines.

-The `slack` integration also contains the following two standard steps:
+The `slack` integration contains the following two standard steps:

 * [slack\_alerter\_post\_step](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-slack/#zenml.integrations.slack.steps.slack\_alerter\_post\_step.slack\_alerter\_post\_step)
-  takes a string, posts it to Slack, and returns `True` if the operation succeeded, else `False`.
+  takes a string message, posts it to a Slack channel, and returns whether the operation was successful.
 * [slack\_alerter\_ask\_step](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-slack/#zenml.integrations.slack.steps.slack\_alerter\_ask\_step.slack\_alerter\_ask\_step)
-  does the same as `slack_alerter_post_step`, but after sending the message, it waits until someone approves or rejects the operation from within Slack (e.g., by sending "approve" / "reject" to the bot in response) . `slack_alerter_ask_step` then only returns `True` if the operation succeeded and was approved, else `False`.
+  also posts a message to a Slack channel, but waits for user feedback, and only returns `True` if a user explicitly approved the operation from within Slack (e.g., by sending "approve" / "reject" to the bot in response).

 Interacting with Slack from within your pipelines can be very useful in practice: